 Often times we hang onto clothing because we fit into it, but don’t really love the cut, style, or fabric.
 You deserve to feel amazing in everything you wear!
 Now is a great time to allow yourself to let go of anything that doesn’t make you feel absolutely wonderful even if your just at hanging out at home.

 So many times we may hold onto clothing that we are going to use when we lose that last 10 lbs.
 Women especially fluctuate in size during a month.
-I recommend women keep a few items that are a size larger and a size smaller than they currently wearing for this reason.
-But hanging onto a lot of clothing that is significantly smaller than you are now is probably not the best choice.
+I recommend women keep a few items that are a size larger and a size smaller than they currently wear for this reason.
+But hanging onto a lot of clothing that is significantly smaller or larger than you are now is probably not the best use of your valuable closet space.
 Plan on rewarding yourself with some new outfits once you reach your goal weight!

 There are styles that are timeless and those that are not.
 Yes, polyester pants might come back, but I truly hope not!
 Take a look at your wardrobe and let go of the items that are outdated.

-We hang onto clothing for sentimental reasons or because we wore them at a significant event in our past.
+We all hang onto clothing for sentimental reasons or because we wore them at a significant event in our past.
 You probably won’t be wearing them again, but want to hold onto the memories.
-Maybe taking a picture would be a better option.
+Consider taking a picture and let the clothing go.
 This will still keep the memory alive, but free up your closet space.

 Even if you have an item that you feel amazing in and you love, it may have served its purpose and be worn out.
-Many times we wear an item and don’t really realize how it has faded over time.
-Take a good look at your wardrobe and see if it’s time to replace a few items and let the old ones go.
+I know I wear my favorite items over and over and may not realize how it has faded or worn it has become over time.
+Take a good look at each item in your wardrobe and see if it’s time to replace a few items and let the old ones go.

 You may hold onto items that you think you will repair, sew on that button, or pants you will hem.
 The reality is that many of us do not have great sewing skills or time to tackle the mending.
 Be realistic with yourself when it comes to mending.
 Make the repairs, take it to someone who will repair it for you or let it go